bkoelman/CSharpGuidelinesAnalyzer/docs/IOperation.md

 # IOperation support

-Some analyzers depend on the `IOperation` API, which was introduced in Visual Studio 2015 Update 2.
-This API is enabled by default in the next Visual Studio version, but users of Visual Studio 2015 will need to modify their project files.
+About 50% of the rule analyzers depend on the `IOperation` API, which was introduced in Visual Studio 2015 Update 2.
+The NuGet installer automatically activates this API in your project.

-To enable these analyzers to run, add the  `<Features>IOperation</Features>` property to the first property group in your .csproj file.
+If, for some reason, you want to activate this API yourself, add the  `<Features>IOperation</Features>` property to the first property group in your .csproj file.

 Example:
 ```